CRECKMODELING/Kinetic-Mechanisms/Liquid-Phase/Plastics/PET/README.md

 (present in equimolar ratios).
 For the multistep mechanism, both units are represented by the **"P-PET-P"** species.
 Both mechanisms consider a single condensed pseudo-phase and model char as liquid-phase species.
 Mechanisms considering two condensed phases can be provided upon request.
-Compared to the mechanisms for the other polymers, phase-change is considered separatedly and not pseudo-reaction is introduced.
+Analogously to the mechanisms for the other polymers, phase-change is considered through pseudo-reaction.
 In OpenSMOKE++, polymer and char species species must be defined in gas-phase as well, but do not have physical meaning.

 In each folder are present the standard CHEMKIN files (gas kinetics, liquid kinetics, thermodynamics, transport) and a sub-folder of LiquidProperties.